LPDagallier/Phylogenomics_Workshop/README.md

 in the [presentation.pdf **TO ADD**]() file.

 Advanced workflow details, with associated commands and scripts, are provided on separate pages.
-Please read the [note for the advanced workflow](Note_for_advanced_wf.md) beforehand.
+Please read the [notes for the advanced workflow](Notes_for_advanced_wf.md) beforehand.
 For SLURM users, additional .sh scripts are provided as well (to be run with `sbatch`).

 ## Targeted sequencing